Light Reflectance Value Testing

 - Leading edges of doors, door opening furniture and door surfaces

-At Lucideon, thanks to our many years experience in colour measurement and standards, we are able to offer light reflectance value testing and consultancy.
-We have full knowledge of the current guidance in the Regulations and in the relevant Codes of Practice, BS 8300: 2001 - that adequate visual contrast is provided if the Light Reflectance Values (LRV) of the contrasting areas differ by at least 30 points.
+Thanks to our colour measurement and standards experience, we are able to offer LRV testing and consultancy.
+We have full knowledge of the current guidance in the Regulations and in the relevant Codes of Practice, BS 8300: 2009 +A1:2010 - that where illuminance on surfaces is greater than 200 lux, a difference in light reflectance value should be a minimum of 20 points.

-We work with manufacturers who are often being advised to publish LRV values for their products (for example, by the Guild of Architectural Ironmongery) and with designers and end-users who are increasingly demanding to know LRV values.
+We work with manufacturers who are often advised to publish LRVs for their products (for example, by the Guild of Architectural Ironmongery) and designers and end-users who are increasingly demanding to know LRVs.